Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Experimental Evaluation

 \subsection{Evaluation of the MMZDA Strategy}

 In this subsection, we present the performance of the MMZDA to maximize the social welfare through a series of simulation experiments.
 And we compare it with the result of a single organization’s MMZD strategy.
-Meanwhile, we also consider the relative maximum of social welfare in order to further analyze the control ability of MMZDA.
+Meanwhile, we also consider the relative maximum of the social welfare in order to further analyze the control ability of MMZDA.

-In Fig. \ref{fig:MMZDalliance vs indi}(a), we set $N^{\mathcal{A}}=4$ and randomly choose four organizations to form a MMZDA, with other parameters unchanged in order to compare with the previous experiment (Fig. \ref{fig:strategies}).
+In Fig. \ref{fig:MMZDalliance vs indi}(a), we set $N^{\mathcal{A}}=4$ and randomly choose four organizations to form an MMZDA, with other parameters unchanged in order to compare with the previous experiment (Fig. \ref{fig:strategies}).
 From this figure, it's clear that no matter what strategies other organizations adopt, the MMZDA strategy expands the maximum value of the social welfare, comparing with the MMZD strategy performed by a single organization.
 This experimental result verifies Theorem \ref{th:MMZDalliance}.
 That is, the social welfare can achieve larger maximum value by MMZDA than that by the single MMZD organization.

 Based on the same initial settings, Figs. \ref{fig:MMZDalliance vs indi}(b)-(f) display the evolution process of of the expected social welfare, which is two-fold.
-The red line represents that the MMZDA strategy is used, while the blue line shows the impact of single organization using the MMZD strategy on the maximum of social welfare.
+The red line represents that the MMZDA strategy is used, while the blue line shows the impact of single organization using the MMZD strategy on the maximum of the social welfare.
 By comparison, we can find that as the number of game rounds increases, no matter what strategies other organizations adopt, the MMZDA strategy always enables the maximum social welfare gradually converge to a larger fixed value, but it does not have a faster convergence speed.
+It is worth noting that in Fig. \ref{fig:MMZDalliance vs indi}(e), the two curves do not have the same trend, because in the first game round, the expected social welfare is exactly between the convergent values characterized by MMZD and MMZDA, respectively.